meteor/react-packages/docs/client-npm.md

+# This page is deprecated, waiting on a better solution

 <h1>Using client-side modules from NPM with Browserify</h1>

 Many useful React components and React-related modules are available on NPM, and can be bundled for the client with the popular Browserify tool.
 Meteor currently doesn't have first-party support for using these modules, but there are some community-maintained packages that work great!